 It looks at where people are working on solutions, focusing not just on what may be working, but how and why it appears to be working (or stumbling).
 When done well, Solutions Journalism can be both highly informative and engaging while providing valuable insights into how societies may tackle certain important problems better.
 Those engaged in Solutions Journalism often do so in the belief that reporters who care very much about the problems they cover should also care deeply about helping society find the knowledge of how to solve them, using data and evidence.
 Briefly, it is about “deep dives, critical assessments, and compelling stories about the ideas, models, policies, organizations and people working to solve our toughest problems.”

-Facilitated by the AfDB’s External Relations and Communications Unit (ERCU), the network will:
+Facilitated by the AfDB’s Communication & External Relations Department (CERD), the network will:

 - Partner with global leaders in media training to offer current best practice to members in matter related to African development and particularly but not exclusively to Solutions Journalism;